o1-labs/rfcs/0008-zkvm-keccak.md

 That means, adding two bits is equivalent to their exclusive OR, plus the carry term in the case both are $1$.
 This equation can be generalized for arbitrary length bitstrings to constraint the AND operation for 64-bit values, using generic operations (addition, multiplication by constant) and the above representation of XORs.

 The challenge here is to deal with the addition, which takes place on the non-sparse representation, while we have access to the sparse representation.
+For this, the gate will receive as input the non-sparse 16-bit quarters, as well as its expansion (`Reset64` will be used).

 Given $a, b$ in non-sparse representation, the $AND_{64}$ can be constrained in quarters of 16 bits using 4 lookups: 2 to expand $a,b$, another lookup to expand an inner value `computed_xor[i]`, and 1 final lookup to perform $shift_0$ to check the constraint is zero :